 Simple English definitions for legal terms

-Read a random definition: breach
+Read a random definition: contractual obligation

 The Labor-Management Relations Act, also known as the Taft-Hartley Act, is a law passed in 1947 that regulates certain activities of labor unions.
 It allows lawsuits against unions for certain actions, prohibits certain strikes and boycotts, and provides steps for resolving strikes during national emergencies.
 The National Labor Relations Board is an independent federal agency created to prevent and remedy unfair labor practices and protect employees' rights to form unions.
 The board hears complaints and issues orders that can be reviewed or enforced by a U.S. court of appeals.